oreillymedia/an-illustrated-introduction-to-the-t-sne-algorithm/README.md

 # An Illustrated Introduction to the t-SNE Algorithm
 This is an interactive introduction to a popular dimensionality reduction algorithm: t-distributed stochastic neighbor embedding (t-SNE).
-Developed by Laurens van der Maaten and Geoffrey Hinton (see the original paper here), this algorithm has been successfully applied to many real-world datasets.
+Developed by Laurens van der Maaten and Geoffrey Hinton, this algorithm has been successfully applied to many real-world datasets.
 Here, we'll follow the original paper and describe the key mathematical concepts of the method, when applied to a toy dataset (handwritten digits).
 We'll use Python and the scikit-learn library.

 ## Quickstart

-You can run this in a docker container with all the dependencies pre-installed, interactively in your browser.
+You can run this in a docker container with all the dependencies pre-installed, interactively in your browser, by pulling [this image](https://registry.hub.docker.com/u/oreilly/an-illustrated-introduction-to-the-t-sne-algorithm/) from docker hub.

 After `boot2docker start`: